Skip to main content

 Convivium

-Convivium is a multimedia arts collective based on Saint Louis University’s Madrid Campus.
+Convivium is a multimedia arts collective based at SLU-Madrid.
 Convivium seeks to celebrate art in all forms and to promote the people responsible for creating such artwork.
 Students can complete the undergraduate Core Cura Personalis 2: Self in Contemplation requirement by participating in the organizational aspects or in the creative submission aspects of Convivium, attending meetings and carrying out reflective tasks in conjunction with their administrative or creative contributions.

 • Contact: Ryan Day